zx8086/couchbase-refactor/README.md

 This application does the following:-

 - Ping Cluster
+- Query for Completed Requests in Last Week
+- Query for Prepared Statements
 - Query for queries with Fatal Errors
 - Query for Longest Running Queries
 - Query for Most Frequent Running Queries